zeolsem/msid-project/README.md

 ### Getting the dataset
 Here you can download the dataset:
 [Billionaire Statistics Dataset on Kaggle](https://www.kaggle.com/datasets/nelgiriyewithana/billionaires-statistics-dataset)
-If you want everything to work out of the box, when you download it rename it to billionaire_statistics_dataset.csv

 ### Running
-To generate and save the results of data analysis and corresponding visualizations, run:
+To generate and save the results of statistical data analysis, run:
 ```bash
 python data_analysis_main.py
 ```

+### To see the visualizations and EDA along with conclusions, refer to the Jupyter Notebooks:
+- [Free Data Exploration](data_exploration.ipynb) - just to get some grasp of the data
+- [Violins, boxes and distributions](violins_bars_and_distributions.ipynb) - visualizations and conclusions, as assigned.